suhock/php-dependency-injection/README.md

 #### Implementation Mapping

-``ImplementationInstanceFactory`` maps an interface or base class to a concrete implementation.
+``ImplementationInstanceProvider`` maps an interface or base class to a concrete implementation.
 When an instance of the interface or base class is requested, the factory will request an instance of the implementation class from the container.

 ```php
 /* Convenience methods for adding implementation factories */